DtxdF/AppJail.docs/docs/cpuset.md

-You can assign some specific CPUs to a jail for more resource constraint using the `cpuset` option in `appjail quick`:
+You can assign some specific CPUs to a jail for more resource constraint using the `cpuset` option in `appjail-quick(1)`:

 ```sh
 appjail quick jtest cpuset="2-4,5,7" start